 a.
 If you haven’t, you should!
 The ‘smoke’ you see billowing out of a volcano is actually a mix of mostly water vapor, carbon dioxide, and sulfur gases (and ash, during an eruption and depending on the volcano).
 In Hawaii, EPS concentrators got up close and personal with some of the steam and sulfur gases emanating from Kilauea at Ha’akulamanu, also known as Sulphur Banks.

 a.
 EPS concentrators deal in more than just lava; they can choose to study oceanic or atmospheric processes (like the water cycle) and how they impact the natural world.
 In Hawaii, EPS students observed the relationship between the solid earth (the Big Island) and the water cycle.
 When you look at a satellite image of the Big Island, you’ll notice distinct areas of green and brown.
 The northern tip of the island is Kohala Mountain, the oldest volcano on the island, which last erupted about 60,000 years ago.
+The eastern side receives very high precipitation (up to 450 cm/year) due to the Read more about Have you ever wondered how stream water samples can tell you about erosion and climate?

 a.
 Earth and Planetary Science is a broad discipline, and frequently connects with the biological sciences.
 The interaction of the solid Earth (i.e. rocks) and the fluid Earth (i.e. water and the atmosphere) factor heavily in how things grow.
 EPS students made this exciting connection while hiking through the forested highlands on the Big Island of Hawaii.